 The Children's Cancer and Leukaemia Group (CCLG) produces booklets for parents and brothers and sisters of children with cancer that you may find helpful.
 You can download these from their website.

-CLIC Sargent is a charity that provides clinical, practical, financial and emotional support for children and young people and their families who are affected by cancer.
+Young Lives vs Cancer is a charity that provides clinical, practical, financial and emotional support for children and young people and their families who are affected by cancer.

 The Future Fertility Programme is run by a team of doctors, researchers and tissue bank specialists.
 They are part of Oxford University Hospitals (OUH).

 They aim to help children and young people at risk of infertility due to illness or treatment.

 Other sources of help

 Some organisations can put you in touch with a cancer support group.
 We have information about books, leaflets and other resources about cancer treatment.

 Cancer Research UK has an online forum called Cancer Chat.
 You may find it helpful to join the forum to talk to other people whose children or relatives have cancer.